WMTU/wmtu.mtu.edu/kfest.md

 # Streaming

-For those who cannot make it to the event this year, we will be streaming the entire event live both nights with both audio and video on this page.
+For those who cannot make it to the event this year, we will be streaming live audio from the entire event both nights on this page.
 Check back on Friday and Saturday for more details.

 Streaming will start both days at 5 PM